 Finding Roofing Professionals In San Jose, California

 During one of our inspections of roofing in San Jose California, we found that a laborer was trying to cover 30+year-old 3-tab shingles on top of wood shingles with a 3rd layer.
-Why is layering shingles bad, you may ask?
+If you are looking for roofing professionals in San Jose, California, then this articles is your guide.

 Adding a 3rd layer of shingles to a roof is against local building code as well as international building standards set forth by the International Code Council.
 There are multiple reasons why this has been added to building code, which we’ll go into detail about in a minute.